samarabbas/temporal-documentation-legacy/docs/11_search.md

     Memo map[string]interface{}

     // SearchAttributes - Optional indexed info that can be used in query of List/Scan/Count workflow APIs (only
-    // supported when Cadence server is using Elasticsearch).
-The key and value type must be registered on Cadence server side.
+    // supported when Temporal server is using Elasticsearch).
+The key and value type must be registered on Temporal server side.
     // Use GetSearchAttributes API to get valid key and corresponding value type.
     SearchAttributes map[string]interface{}
 }